 Germany and Morocco enjoy significant economic and trade relations.
-In 2019, Germany ranked seventh among Morocco’s trading partners, with imports from Morocco amounting to 1.4 billion euro, and exports to Morocco totalling 2.2 billion euro.
+In 2021, Germany ranked sixth among Morocco’s trading partners, with imports from Morocco amounting to 2.1 billion euro, and exports to Morocco totalling 2.8 billion euro in 2022.
 There are nearly 300 companies with German equity participation operating in Morocco, mainly concentrated in Casablanca and Tangier.
 Morocco is a popular tourist destination.
-In 2018, approximately six percent of foreign tourists were from Germany.
-The good infrastructure, varied scenery, rich cultural heritage and climate harbour potential for growth in this area.
+In 2019, approximately six percent of foreign tourists were from Germany.

-Besides programme work, cultural activities focus on promoting the German language and on scientific and academic cooperation.
-The Goethe-Institut has offices in Casablanca and Rabat and German Points of Dialogue in Tangier and Oujda.
-A number of partner schools also exist, as well as more than 20 cooperation projects in the area of higher education.
+In addition to GIZ, KfW and the Physikalisch-Technische Bundesanstalt (PTB), the Friedrich-Ebert-Stiftung, the Konrad-Adenauer-Stiftung, the Friedrich Naumann Foundation for Freedom, the Hanns Seidel Foundation and the Heinrich Böll Foundation have their own offices in the country.
+Efforts are also being made to promote the German language and scientific and academic cooperation.
+The Goethe-Institut has offices in Casablanca and Rabat, as well as German Points of Dialogue in Tangier and Oujda.
+A number of partner schools also exist, as well as more than 60 cooperation projects in the area of higher education.
 There are German Academic Exchange Service lectors working in Rabat and Meknes.
 The Federal Foreign Office also funds cultural preservation measures in Morocco.